 This technique helps keep stations dry and avoids inconveniences related to water infiltrations.
 It also helps maintain the integrity of stations' architectural and electrical components and to keep them clean.

-The arched ceilings above the tracks in the tunnel and the train platforms in the stations.
+Vaulted ceilings are the arched ceilings above the tracks in the tunnel and the train platforms in the stations.

 The gutters used are pipes installed along the joints of the vaulted ceilings.
 On average, there are 16 to 18 of these gutters per station, depending on the architecture.
 They are an important part of the drainage system and work by channeling the water away from the station.